End Your Claims Management Struggles

 3. Ensure Provider Credentialing

 A frequently overlooked cause of claim denials is provider credentialing.
-When provider credentialing isn’t conducted or contains errors, insurance payers might mistakenly think a provider is out of network, leading to claim denials due to lack of prior authorization.
+When provider credentialing isn’t conducted or contains errors, insurance payers may mistakenly consider a provider to be out of network, leading to claim denials due to a lack of prior authorization.

 4. Understand Patient Coverage Nuances